gthmb/jquery-free-transform/README.md

 	})

-The options and properties for a selector are stored in the <code>$.data('freetrans')</code> object.
+The options and properties for a selector are stored in the `$.data('freetrans')` object.
 The properties that are used to render the selector are:

 - `x`:Number (the x position of the selector)
 - `y`:Number (the y position of the selector)